Bone age: Evaluation of growth abnormalities

-An advanced or delayed bone age does not always indicate disease or "pathologic" growth.
-Conversely, bone age may be normal in some conditions of abnormal growth.
-Children do not mature at exactly the same time.
-Just as there is wide variation among the normal population in age of losing teeth or experiencing the first menstrual period, the bone age of a healthy child may be a year or two advanced or delayed.
-Those with an advanced bone age typically hit a growth spurt early on but stop growing at an earlier age.
-Consequently, when a naturally short child has an advanced bone age, it stunts their growth at an early age leaving them even shorter than they would have been.
-Because of this, those who are short with an advanced bone age, need medical attention before their bones fully fuse.

 An advanced bone age is common when a child has had prolonged elevation of sex steroid levels, as in precocious puberty or congenital adrenal hyperplasia.
 The bone age is often marginally advanced with premature adrenarche, when a child is overweight from a young age or when a child has lipodystrophy.
 Those with an advanced bone age typically hit a growth spurt early on but stop growing at an earlier age.
 Bone age may be significantly advanced in genetic overgrowth syndromes, such as Sotos syndrome, Beckwith-Wiedemann syndrome and Marshall-Smith syndrome.

 Bone maturation is delayed with the variation of normal development termed constitutional delay of growth and puberty, but delay also accompanies growth failure due to growth hormone deficiency and hypothyroidism.

 Recent studies show that organs like the liver can also be used to estimate age and sex, because of the unique feature of liver.
 Liver weight increases with age and is different between males and females.
 Thus, the liver can be employed in special medico-legal cases of skeletal deformities or mutilation.